NeoPhotonics Corporation

-NeoPhotonics Corporation is an American public corporation based in San Jose, California.
-It was founded in 1996.
-The company develops, manufactures and sells optoelectronic products that transmit, receive and switch high speed digital optical signals for communications networks, These products include transceivers, tunable lasers, high bandwidth receivers, optical semiconductors, photonic integrated circuits, and 100 gigabit per second and above modules."
-These are each "cost-effective components that handle massive amounts of data at very high speeds".
+NeoPhotonics Corporation was an American public corporation based in San Jose, California, and founded in 1996.
+The company developed, manufactured and sold optoelectronic products that transmit, receive and switch high speed digital optical signals for communications networks, These products included transceivers, tunable lasers, high bandwidth receivers, optical semiconductors, photonic integrated circuits, and 100 gigabit per second and above modules."

 NeoPhotonics products primarily implement coherent technology and include those designed for 100G and beyond data rates, such as at 200G, 400G and 600G, for telecom and datacenter or content provider networks and applications.
 The company's high speed 100G and beyond coherent products are based on Advanced Hybrid Photonic Integration technology.

 Applications in coherent transmission use not only amplitude but also phase and polarization to increase data rates tenfold or more over conventional “on-off” transmission protocols.
 Coherent transmission is also necessary for next-generation flexible and efficient switching of signals individual wavelength without conflict or contention between wavelengths in an optical network, such as Software Defined Networks.
 Coherent transmission has become the technology of choice for the most advanced high speed telecommunications networks today.

 Revenues from the company's high speed products have grown rapidly due to the rapid expansion of telecom backbone and content provider networks accommodating increased mobile traffic.
 Initial adoption of the company's 100G coherent products were in the Long Haul market sector, over the next several years it is expect that growth in 100G and beyond will be mainly driven by adoption of 100G coherent products in the much larger Metro market sector and the datacenter market for large web-scale data network market.

-NeoPhotonics Corporation is listed on the New York Stock Exchange under the ticker symbol NPTN.
+NeoPhotonics Corporation was listed on the New York Stock Exchange under the ticker symbol NPTN.